JGE seeks a new Editor-in-Chief

 - Leading workshops and presentations to help future authors submit high-quality manuscripts

-We anticipate that the successful candidate will be an active member of NAGT and the geoscience education community with broad and diverse connections.
-Candidates should have broad interests in geoscience education, excellent time management and organizational skills, the ability to communicate effectively with a wide variety of people, and experience that will allow him or her to make decisions that will uphold the quality of the journal and the effectiveness of the publication process.
-The Editor-in-Chief should have enthusiasm for JGE and NAGT and their role in the geoscience community, the ability to engage with that community, and commitment to devote the time and effort to make the journal successful.
+We anticipate that the successful candidate will be an active member of the geoscience education community with broad and diverse connections.
+They should have broad interests in geoscience education, excellent time management and organizational skills, the ability to communicate with a wide variety of people, and experience that will allow them to make decisions that will uphold the quality of the journal and the effectiveness of the publication process.
+The editor is responsible for upholding ethical standards for editors, and abiding by the ethics policy of NAGT.
+The editor should have enthusiasm for JGE and its role in the geoscience community, the ability to engage with that community, and commitment to devote the time and effort to make the journal successful.